nilemssn/website/README.md

 ## Contributing

-Check the [Guidelines for Conrtibuting file](./.github/CONTRIBUTING.md) for more info on getting started with the project.
+Check the [Guidelines for Contributing file](./.github/CONTRIBUTING.md) for more info on getting started with the project.